IsmaFuentes/WindowsService/README.md

 ### Installation

-There Service comes with a ProjectInstaller, which will be executed when installing the service using NET Framework's **installutil** utility.
+The Service has a ProjectInstaller, which will be executed when using NET Framework **installutil** utility.

 - Manual installation/uninstallation